 4) Remove The Ability To Navigate

-This may sound odd but hear me out… The aim of your landing page is to encourage visitors to perform one specific action, not to provide them with the opportunity to explore all your offerings.
-So, remove the navigation bar from the top of the page.
-This means users now have two choices when they land on your page, convert or leave.
+The aim of your landing page is to encourage visitors to perform one specific action, not to provide them with the opportunity to explore all your offerings.
+So, remove the navigation bar from the top of the page to keep the user focused on this specific service.
+Removing the ability to navigate means users have only two choices when they visit your landing page, convert or leave.

 5) The Speed Of Your Site